PlayStation 4: History

 According to lead architect Mark Cerny, the development of Sony's fourth video game console began as early as 2008.

 Less than two years earlier, the PlayStation 3 had been launched after months of delays due to issues with production.
 The delay placed Sony almost a year behind Microsoft's Xbox 360, which was already approaching unit sales of 10 million by the time the PS3 launched.
 Sony Computer Entertainment Europe CEO Jim Ryan said Sony wanted to avoid repeating the same mistake with PS3's successor.

 In designing the system, Sony worked with software developer Bungie, who offered their input on the controller and how to make it better for shooting games.
 In 2012, Sony began shipping development kits to game developers, consisting of a modified PC running the AMD Accelerated Processing Unit chipset.
 These development kits were known as "Orbis".

 In early 2013, Sony announced that an event known as PlayStation Meeting 2013 would be held in New York City, U.S., on February 20, 2013, to cover the "future of PlayStation".
 Sony officially announced the PlayStation 4 at the event.
 It revealed details about the console's hardware and discussed some of the new features it would introduce.
 Sony also showed off real-time footage of games in development, as well as some technical demonstrations.
 The design of the console was unveiled in June at E3 2013, and the initial recommended retail prices of $399 (NA), €399 (Europe), and £349 (UK) given.
 Sony took advantage of problems that Microsoft had been having with their positioning of their newly announced Xbox One, which included its higher price point ($499 in North America), as well as strict regulations on how users could share game media.
 Besides its lower price point, Sony focused on the ease one would have in sharing media with the PS4.

 The company revealed release dates for North America, Central America, South America, Europe, and Australia, as well as final pieces of information, at a Gamescom press event in Cologne, Germany, on August 20, 2013.
 The console was released on November 15, 2013, in the United States and Canada, followed by further releases on November 29, 2013.
 By the end of 2013, the PS4 was launched in more European, Asian and South American countries.
 The PS4 was released in Japan at ¥39,980 on February 22, 2014.

-Sony finalized a deal with the Chinese government in May 2014 to sell its products in mainland China, and the PS4 will be the first product to be released.
+Sony finalized a deal with the Chinese government in May 2014 to sell its products in mainland China, and the PS4 was the first product to be released.
 Kazuo Hirai, chief executive officer of Sony, said in May: "The Chinese market, just given the size of it, is obviously potentially a very large market for video game products ...
 I think that we will be able to replicate the kind of success we have had with PS4 in other parts of the world in China."